Bath grab rails: safely in, safely out

 The two rails most baths need

-Same AS 1428.1-2021 specs as shower and toilet rails: 30–40 mm diameter, 50 mm wall clearance, 110 kg / 1,100 N load.
-Heights depend on the user's height and mobility — the OT specifies exact position on funded jobs; private jobs use a standard 800–810 mm with adjustment for the person.
+Same AS 1428.1-2021 dimensions as shower and toilet rails: 30-40 mm diameter, 50-60 mm wall clearance, 110 kg / 1,100 N load.
+Heights depend on the user's height and mobility.
+The OT specifies exact position on funded jobs; private jobs start from the standard 800-810 mm with adjustment for the person.

 Wall type

-Many Melbourne bathrooms have masonry behind the bath wall (brick in older houses, concrete panel in some builds) — I use masonry anchors rated to the load.
+Many Melbourne bathrooms have masonry behind the bath wall (brick in older houses, concrete panel in some builds), so masonry anchors rated to the load are used.
 Stud walls, fiberglass surrounds and cement sheet are all straightforward.

 Cost